 For example, test finds test123 or test, but not my-test123.

 Excludes strings that start with the specified character string.

 For example, test filters out test123, but not my-test123.

 - (Optional) To modify the following forwarding information, click Show Advanced Settings.

 The port to which events are sent on the remote destination.
 The default value is set based on the protocol.
 Do not change unless the remote destination listens on a different port.

 The amount of local disk space to reserve for buffering events that you configure to be forwarded.
 Buffering is used when the remote destination is unavailable or unable to process the events being sent to it.
 If the local buffer becomes full and the remote destination is still unavailable, then the newest local events are dropped and not forwarded to the remote destination even when the remote destination is back online.
 The default value is 200 MB.

 The number of simultaneous outgoing connections to use.
-Set a higher worker count for a higher network latency to the forwarded destination and for a higher number of forwarded events per second.
+Set a higher worker count for a higher network latency to the forwarded destination and for a greater number of forwarded events per second.
 The default value is 8.

 - To verify your configuration, click Test.